Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 In their unaltered form, fat has little use in your body.
 Fats must be emulsified and broken down to be absorbed and used for energy.
 Poor fat emulsification can lead to digestive issues, such as chronic diarrhea and irritable bowel syndrome (IBS).

-This why bile is incredibly important to emulsify them, so emulsified fats can transport fat-soluble nutrients, such as vitamins A, D, E, and K around your body to protect your immune system and overall health.
+This is why bile is incredibly important to emulsify them, so emulsified fats can transport fat-soluble nutrients, such as vitamins A, D, E, and K around your body to protect your immune system and overall health.

 Kill Off Bad Microbes